 The problem should begin to clear up in a few days, especially if there is no underlying cause.

-• Occasionally a cat with FGVS will get over it only to be left with a permanent tilt to her head, but this does not seem to keep an affected cat from living a full and comfortable life.
+- Occasionally, a cat with FGVS will get over it only to be left with a permanent tilt to their head, but this does not seem to keep an affected cat from living a full and comfortable life.

-• Typically, a cat that has had an occurrence of the syndrome will not get it again.
-However, there are some instances where there was a relapse of symptoms, so it can happen.
+- Typically, a cat that has had an occurrence of the syndrome will not get it again.
+However, there are some instances where there is a relapse of symptoms, so it can happen.

 Tips for Caring for Your Cat During Recovery